Thrombosis Travel Insurance

 |Cancellation or Curtailment||-||£2,000||£5,000|

-When getting a quote for Travel Insurance with this condition, you will be asked a number of questions.
+When getting a quote for Travel Insurance with cover for a Thrombosis, you will be asked several questions.
 You can ask your Doctor to help you answer these if need be.
 These will include:

 - Where was the Thrombosis (clot)?
-(For this question, please ensure that you carfully select the appropriate answer (e.g. was the clot in the leg vein or leg artery?), since an incorrect answer may otherwise lead to another condition being incorrectly recorded).
+(For this question, please carefully select the appropriate answer (e.g. was the clot in the leg vein or leg artery?) since an incorrect answer may otherwise lead to another condition being incorrectly recorded).

 - Did you also have any clots in your lungs?